ExperienceLovelace/ha-floorplan/docs/_pages/home.md

     fa_margin: "20px"
     alt: "Options"
     title: "Options"
-    excerpt: "Are single clicks not for you?
-Well, try our long click.
-Read more for details about other options, too."
+    excerpt: "There's plenty of options, including long-click, so what are you waiting for?"
     url: "/options/"
-    btn_label: "Let's be technical"
+    btn_label: "Let's deep dive!"
     btn_class: "btn--primary"

 ---